royruddle/tutorials-and-talks/README.md

 - How good is my data and how can I check it?
 6th October 2020 (industry organised hackathon) and 21st July 2020 (LIDA-Alan Turing Institute Data Centre Collaboration Event).
 - How can you rigorously profile and investigate the quality of your data?
 14th March 2024 (Consumer Data Research Centre), 15th May 2024 (LIDA Data Scientist Development Programme), 18th June 2024 (Alan Turing Institute tech talk)
 - New perspectives on data science for business, 22nd September 2025, Leeds Digital Festival, Leeds, UK (in-person).
 This talk's aim was to ``open your eyes about the many ways your data might be `wrong' and describe six steps for rigorously and efficiently checking data quality'', showcasing the [six-step data quality workflow](https://doi.org/10.5518/1481).
 - How should I investigate data?
 30th September 2025, Leeds Data Science Meetup/Digital Festival, Leeds, UK (in-person).
-In this tech talk I demonstrated an openly available [six-step data quality workflow](https://doi.org/10.5518/1481) and the associated [vizdataquality Python package](https://pypi.org/project/vizdataquality/).
+In this tech talk I demonstrated the openly available [six-step data quality workflow](https://doi.org/10.5518/1481) and associated [vizdataquality Python package](https://pypi.org/project/vizdataquality/).

 ## Training workshop: Data quality